artintellica/artintellica/ts/www-artintellica-com/docs/blog/0025-linalg-06-norms.md

 date = "2025-05-29"
 +++

-# Linear Algebra for Machine Learning, Part 6: Norms and Distances

 Welcome to the sixth post in our series on **Linear Algebra for Machine Learning**!
 After exploring linear independence and span, we now turn to **norms** and **distances**, essential tools for quantifying vector magnitudes